Villag/create-denton/content/plugins/oa-social-login/readme.txt

 <em>The site and the plugin are working magnificently.
 Thank you one million times for making your products/services available in the manner that you have.</em>
 <strong>Herman G.</strong>

+<em>Very user friendly, there are guides and screenshot on how to set things up.
+Thank you so much for this awesome plugin!</em>
+<strong>Cebututs</strong>